-The key to success is in the struggle because this is where you build character.
+The key to success is in the struggle.

 For you to have success in life you will need to go through struggles.
 There is absolutely no way to avoid this fact.

-There are 2 major principals that show you how your struggles are connected to your success.
+There are two major principles that show you how your struggles are connected to your success.
 They are:

 1) If It Was Easy To Be Successful Then Everyone Would Be Successful